Spherical space forms revisited: Irredundant enumeration

-\begin{theorem}[Isomorphism recognition] Two finite groups $G$ and $G^*$, that act freely on spheres of some dimensions, are isomorphic if and only if they have the same type, $g=g^*$, $a=a^*$, $\Gbar=\Gbar^*$, and (if they are defined) $\Gbar_0=\Gbar_0^*$. \end{theorem}
+\begin{theorem}[Isomorphism recognition] Two finite groups $G$ and $G^*$, that act freely and isometrically on spheres of some dimensions, are isomorphic if and only if they have the same type, and $g=g^*$, $a=a^*$, $\Gbar=\Gbar^*$, and (if they are defined) $\Gbar_0=\Gbar_0^*$. \end{theorem}

 \begin{proof} First suppose $G\iso G^*$.
 We have already mentioned that they have the same type, and they obviously have the same order.
 By the uniqueness of $A$ and $A^*$ (theorem~\ref{thm-uniqueness-of-structure}), any isomorphism $G\to G^*$ identifies $A$ with $A^*$.
 In particular, $a=a^*$, and the action of $G$ on $A$ corresponds to that of $G^*$ on $A^*$.
 So we must have $\Gbar=\Gbar^*$, and (when defined) $\Gbar_0=\Gbar_0^*$.